-“We soon will have a new, bold course on our state tax policy based on the people’s ability to work, invent and create, not the government’s ability to tax and redistribute,” said Brownback.
+“We soon will have a new, bold course on our state tax policy based on the people’s ability to work, invent and create, not the government’s ability to tax and redistribute,” Brownback said.

 Brownback said then that the “era of ever-expanding government had to come to an end.”

-“But let me say clearly: we will meet the needs of our schools, our most vulnerable, and our roads will get built,” said Brownback.
+“But let me say clearly: we will meet the needs of our schools, our most vulnerable, and our roads will get built,” Brownback said.